 Conducting a biosecurity risk analysis

-Risk analyses conducted by the Department of Agriculture and Water Resources are consistent with Australia’s International Biosecurity obligations to establish a balance between:
+Risk analyses conducted by the Department of Agriculture, Water and the Environment are consistent with Australia’s International Biosecurity obligations to establish a balance between:

 - our international obligations